mamuh/ruben-gem/README.md

 Ruben.consulta # => makes Ruben consult Rafa
 ```

-## In the words of a famous philisopher...
+## In the words of a famous philosopher...
 "A cópia é o primeiro passo para a criação"

 Inspired by the roberto-barros gem made by the genius @davisjr2000